Performing Minimal Adult Oral Sedation and Anxiolysis: The Complete 16-hour Training Program

 The fear and anxiety experienced by millions of Americans receiving dental care is a well-documented reality.
-Research suggests nearly 30% of adults would benefit from some form of anxiolysis or sedation to receive dental care.
-Only 60% of these patients do well with nitrous oxide sedation alone, meaning 34 million fearful individuals are avoiding routine and necessary dental visits.
+Research suggests nearly 30% of adults would benefit from some form of anxiolysis or sedation while receiving dental care.
+Only 60% of these patients do well with nitrous oxide sedation alone, meaning more than 36 million fearful individuals are avoiding routine and necessary dental visits.

 Learn How To